StarArawn/bevy_tiled/README.md

 Then, both chunks and objects will be inserted as children to this entity, which will be tagged with MapRoot.
 This API is likely to change, but we have an [example](/examples/parent_entity.rs) for how it currently works.
 ## Object Group Support

-Object Grous are now supported.
+Object Groups are now supported for orthographic maps.
 They will be skipped if not visible.
 Individual objects that are invisible will be spawned with is_visible set to false.
-You may pass into the configuration object:

-    debug_config: DebugConfig { enabled: true, material: None }

-to show a color mesh for objects that have no tile sprite. `material: None` will use the default material.
-This is only supported for rects at this time.
-Some other objects will show up as small squares until we improve support.
+### Example

 To see objects and debugging in action, run the `ortho_debug` example which will enable debug viewing of objects.
 Use the spacebar to toggle objects.